covermymeds/phpIPAM-api/README.md

 # phpipamapi

-A couple php scripts to automate interaction with the phpIPAM IP tracking software. phpIPAM can be found at http://phpipam.net.
+A few php scripts to automate interaction with the phpIPAM IP tracking software. phpIPAM can be found at http://phpipam.net.

 ## Configuration